-- This is a term, sometimes called gossamer given to the shininess or glitter like appearance of the stockings.
+- Sometimes called "gossamer," this is a term given to the shininess or glitter-like appearance of the stockings.
 100% nylon non-stretch stockings and nylon-lycra blends have a very high sheen, which is their trademark.

 - A term used to describe garments that are transparent and allow the body to be seen.

 - A decorative effect created by material being gathered into lines.